Is Whistler Blackcomb snowsure?

 | April | 33 cm | 4.6 days |

-The average snowfall forecast during week 3 of April for Whistler Blackcomb is 22 cm.
-There are typically 4.1 snowy days during this week.Whistler Blackcomb normal weather and snow conditions during the third week of April at the middle elevation of the ski area at 1480m, based on historical averages over the last 17 years: At this time of year the mean freezing level (1604m) is similar to the mid altitude of Whistler Blackcomb.
-Regular fresh snowfalls are to be expected in Whistler Blackcomb in the middle of April.
-On average, expect four days with snowfall per week but a rainy day during this week occurs about one year in two.
+The average snowfall forecast during week 4 of April for Whistler Blackcomb is 22 cm.
+There are typically 4.2 snowy days during this week.Whistler Blackcomb expected weather and snow conditions during the last week of April at the middle elevation of the ski area at 1480m, based on historical averages over the last 17 years: At this time of year the mean freezing level (1647m) is very near the mid altitude of Whistler Blackcomb.
+Regular fresh snowfalls are to be expected in Whistler Blackcomb at the end of April.
+On average, expect four days with snowfall per week but a rainy day during this week happens about one year in two.
 Forecast model average snowfall for the week is 22cm.
-Daytime temperatures at the mid altitude in Whistler Blackcomb during week three of April usually get above freezing (average maximum is 1.0°C) but nightime temperatures typically fall to -0.8°C degrees so expect freeze-thaw cycles.
-On average, only one or two days with sunshine per week.
+Daytime temperatures at the mid altitude in Whistler Blackcomb during week four of April usually get above freezing (average maximum is 1.2°C) but overnight temperatures typically fall to -0.5°C degrees so expect freeze-thaw cycles.
+Typically, expect only one day with sunshine per week at this time of year.
 Generally light winds (average 8km/h) are unlikely to affect lift operations.
-Below-freezing, calm and sunny perfect weather days that follow fresh snow (bluebird powder days) happen on average one day during this week while fresh snow days that don't have perfect weather also happen on average one or two days during this week in any given year.
+Calm, sunny and below freezing ideal weather days that follow fresh snow (bluebird powder days) occur on average one day every second year during this week while powder days that do not have perfect weather also happen on average one day during this week each year.

 Snow History: Compare Resorts